dcw8161/Darshika-Keerthisinghe/README.md

 ## [Project 1: Redcross Donor Analysis: Project Overview](https://github.com/dcw8161/Redcross-Donor-Analysis)

-* Created the classification model that estimate the Redcross donor indicator that guide the client to allocate their limited resources more efficiently by contacting the most positive prospects
+* Created the classification model that estimates the Redcross donor indicator that guide the client to allocate their limited resources more efficiently by contacting the most positive prospects
 * Visualized the data using Tableau and SweetViz for analysis process
 * Feautre engineering by
    * Feature scaling for continuous variables: Normalization method (zscore) was used in PyCaret
    * Encoding for categorical variables: Encoding was done by PyCaret
-   * Simple imputation was used in PyCaret set up
+   * Simple imputation was used in PyCaret setup
    * Anomalies were found using the PyCaret Anomaly detection.
 * Analyzed using different methods,
    * Auto ML with PyCaret